Bible

 2025 MID-WEEK SUMMER SERIES

-WINTER QUARTER | WEDNESDAY BIBLE STUDY
+SPRING QUARTER | WEDNESDAY BIBLE STUDY

 Our mid-week Bible studies are intergenerational and cover a variety of textual and topical studies.
 Join us each Wednesday night for Bible study at 7PM.

-Will Waldron | Rom 201
+David Wade | Rom 201

-Robin Entrekin | Echo Room
+Various Speakers | Echo Room

-Bill Mitchell | Auditorium
+Michael Manasco | Auditorium

 David Hargett | Rm 201A

-This class is a supportive fellowsihp where men and women come together to apply the spiritual principles of the Twelve Steps in their daily lives.
+This class is a supportive fellowship where men and women come together to apply the spiritual principles of the Twelve Steps in their daily lives.
 The goal is to deepen our spiritual connections with God, with others, and with ourselves.
 By sharing and practicing these principles, we seek personal growth and healing within a safe and respectful environment.

 Iglesia – Beto Huamani – La Oficina